cacophony-wj/servitium/README.md

 _SERVITIUM_ is a variant of _Licentia_, one of _Wabbajack's_ oldest and most well-regarded adult modlists.
 It emphasizes an accessible Power Fantasy design philosophy but spices things up a bit with the _SexLab_ Adult Framework as well as a host of intrusive fetish content.
 It is primarily intended for Female Characters.
 The reason for its creation is the frequent downtime of similar modlists on _Wabbajack._

+#### More Information

+If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/servitium-1)

 ### System Specifications

 The recommended setup for an enjoyable experience **at 1080p** is at least